On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Simulations

 It is also worth examining the differential impact on player $1$ as a result of player $2$ using an optimal no-regret strategy, as opposed to player $2$ playing his fixed NE strategy.
 In the case of the matching pennies game, the latter case corresponds to player $2$ playing $q^* = 0.5$ at every step.
 Figure~\ref{fig:MPoptimalfixedNE} depicts the evolution of the mixed strategies of player $1$ in this latter case.
 Comparing the evolution to Figure~\ref{fig:MPoptimalstochastic}, it is evident that the mixed strategies diverge in both cases.
 While the ``period'' of limiting cycles, if any, seems to be larger in the fixed-strategy case, the amplitude of oscillation is similar in both cases.

 Finally, the techniques in our theory have crucially relied on the optimality of the no-regret algorithms used by both players.
 It is naturally interesting to ask whether relaxing the optimality of the no-regret rate could lead to better results in the evolution of the mixed strategies.
 Figure~\ref{fig:MPsuboptimal} provides preliminary empirical evidence that this may not be the case.
-In particular, Figure~\ref{fig:MPsuboptimalstochastic} shows that the suboptimal variants of all three algorithms continue to lead to last-iterate oscillation in the stochastic setting, although the amplitude of the oscillations does appear to be sizably reduced.
+While Figure~\ref{fig:MPsuboptimaldeterministic} shows the convergence of optimistic multiplicative weights in the telepathic case (as expected), Figure~\ref{fig:MPsuboptimalstochastic} shows that the suboptimal variants of all three algorithms continue to lead to last-iterate oscillation in the stochastic setting (although the amplitude of the oscillations does appear to be sizably reduced).